 Employee Development: OGE is committed to meeting its employees' professional development needs by providing significant education and training opportunities and support through the dedication of time and resources.
-In fiscal year

-2019, OGE continued its use of a unique professional development program called the Employee Development Plan (EDP) process, which results in the achievement of measurable professional development targets annually for staff at all levels.
+In fiscal year 2020, OGE continued its use of a unique professional development program called the Employee Development Plan (EDP) process, which results in the achievement of measurable professional development targets annually for staff at all levels.

 Standardizing Procedures: OGE strives for excellence by continuously reviewing and refining its strategies and processes for achieving its mission.
 As part of this effort, OGE continues to review and standardize its procedures and to implement new technological solutions to increase efficiency and effectiveness.
-In fiscal year 2019, OGE developed or updated 35 standard operating procedures that reduce risk, create efficiency, and ensure continuity of operations.
-For example, OGE improved numerous standard operating procedures related to network infrastructure and configuration management.
-OGE also improved several internal procedures related to processing final packages for nominee financial disclosure transmission to the Senate and publishing legal advisories.
+In fiscal year 2020, OGE developed or updated 18 standard operating procedures that reduce risk, create efficiency, and ensure continuity of operations.